ivanempire/lighthouse/README.md

     <img src="banner.png" alt="Lighthouse banner" width="800px" />
 </p>

-Lighthouse is an open-source Android library which facilitates the discovery of SSDP devices found on your network.
-It does this by supporting the sending of unicast and multicast search messages, as well as listening to all packets that may be transmitted to the multicast group.
-Lighthouse is built in accordance with the [UPnP Device Architecture 2.0](https://openconnectivity.org/upnp-specs/UPnP-arch-DeviceArchitecture-v2.0-20200417.pdf).
+Lighthouse is an open-source Android library which facilitates the discovery of SSDP devices connected to your network.
+It does this by supporting the sending of unicast and multicast search messages, as well as listening to all packets that may be sent to the multicast group.
+Lighthouse is built in accordance with the [UPnP Device Architecture 2.0](https://openconnectivity.org/upnp-specs/UPnP-arch-DeviceArchitecture-v2.0-20200417.pdf) specification.

 Features at a glance:

 - **State management**: Lighthouse tracks the state of all devices found on your network.
 The moment a device (or any of its embedded components) changes, the list gets updated and emitted to the consumer.
 - **Search models**: Lighthouse exposes models for sending unicast and multicast M-SEARCH messages to the multicast group.
 No more tedious string concatenations: it does that for you!
 - **Modern stack**: Lighthouse is written using Kotlin and leverages Kotlin Coroutines.
-It is also grass-fed.

 ## Download
 Lighthouse is published to `mavenCentral()`, so you can add it to your Android project like so: